f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

    |image104|

 ..
-NOTE:: It is normal for the values of Software Version, CPU Count and Base MAC Address be different than the screenshot(s).
+NOTE:: It is normal for the values of Software Version, CPU Count and Base MAC Address to be different from the screenshot(s).

 In this lab, we demonstrated running a simple Imperative Workflow using the Postman Collection Runner.
 In subsequent labs, we will expand on this simple use case to perform more complex functions.
-As you continue through the labs be sure to take time to explore the details of the requests being sent.
+As you continue through the labs, be sure to take time to explore the details of the requests being sent.
 The Postman Collection used in this class can also serve as a starting point for building your own collections or modifying existing ones.